 An accommodation request should be submitted and approved before the student begins work in each course.
-We strive to complete our interactive process with you regarding accommodation requests within three weeks, some may take longer.
+We strive to complete our interactive process with you regarding accommodation requests within three weeks, but some may take longer.
 Therefore, please submit accommodation requests as soon as possible.

-- accommodations which would result in an undue burden or fundamental alterations to program and course content and objectives
+- Accommodations which would result in fundamental alterations to program and/or course content and objectives

 - Use of student support personnel (such as proctors, readers, interpreters, and scribes) not vetted and approved by our offices